-Settle down for a quirky culinary experience at Dinner by Heston Blumenthal, a two Michelin-star establishment that's consistently voted one of the best restaurants in the world.
+Settle down for a quirky culinary experience at Dinner by Heston Blumenthal, a two Michelin-starred restaurant that's consistently voted one of the best restaurants in the world.
 The celebrity chef taps into Britain's rich culinary history with unusual results, such as the signature Meat Fruit starter, where chicken parfait is served in the guise of a clementine.
-Book Dinner by Heston Blumenthal now

-Sketch turns eating and drinking into a whole new experience, boasting several venues within that are among the best restaurants in London.
+Sketch turns eating and drinking into a whole new experience, boasting several venues at its base near Regent Street that are among the best restaurants in London.
 The hardest part is choosing between the three Michelin-starred Lecture Room; the woodland-themed lunch venue, Glade; the brasserie-style Gallery; and The Parlour, an eccentric patisserie, restaurant and bar.
-Book Sketch now

 5. The Piano Works

-Take your children to the Rainforest Cafe, one of the most fun restaurants in London.
+Take your children to the Jungle Cave, one of the most fun restaurants in London.
 Kids go wild experiencing the sounds of waterfalls, lightning and rain, as they spot animals and real tropical fish.
-Close to the West End's many theatres, shops and attractions, this family restaurant offers a two-course kids menu and activity packs.
-Book Rainforest Cafe now
+Close to Piccadilly Circus and the West End's many theatres, shops and attractions, this family restaurant offers a two-course kids menu and activity packs.

-Based on hit film Forrest Gump, this Southern American eatery is themed on its main characters and its Alabama location.
-It’s all about the shrimp at Bubba Gump Shrimp Co., with lots of crustacean creations; but there’s plenty for all the family to enjoy, from grilled steaks and salads to jambalaya.
-Book Bubba Gump Shrimp Co. now
+This American-themed eatery near Piccadilly Circus serves up delicious food from the Deep South.
+It’s all about the shrimp at Shrimp & Grill, with lots of crustacean creations; but there’s plenty for all the family to enjoy, from grilled steaks and salads to jambalaya.

 15. Dans le Noir?